‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Brilliant actors including Lee Jung-jae, Park Hae-soo and Heo Seong-tae created history with this drama series based on children’s games.
 It was released on streaming giant Netflix and soon became one of the most viewed shows even in the international market.
 The makers recovered the capital invested rapidly as the show earned huge profits.

 Synopsis: Seong Gi-hun (Lee) is a divorced father struggling to make a living.
-He is tempted to participate in a series of children’s games which has prize money of KRW 45.6 billion (MR 150 million approximately) but the cost of losing this intense game is death.
+He is tempted to participate in a series of children’s games which has prize money of KRW 45.6 billion (approx.GD 45.2 million) but the cost of losing this intense game is death.

 Watch Squid Game here